pharo-open-documentation/pharo-wiki/General/Refactorings.md

     ^ a + b
 ```
 #### After
-Selecting 'self add: a to: b.' on source code
+Selecting `self add: a to: b.` on source code
 ``` Smalltalk
 Example >> method
     | a b c d|